 Rehab accreditation is important — very important.
-Accreditation shows that an alcohol or drug rehab meets basic standards.
+Accreditation (ACC) shows that an alcohol or drug rehab meets basic standards.
 These are standards of both safety and quality.
-Rehab accreditation is also important because it promotes continued improvement in the care provided.
-Thus, accredited rehabs are not only good.
+Rehab ACC is also important because it promotes continued improvement in the care provided.
+Thus, ACC rehabs are not only good.
 They continue to get even better.

 I. Rehab Accreditation

 II.
 Other Signs of Quality